-If you can find fresh corn, by all means use it, but for most of us—and for most of the year—the best substitution is frozen sweet corn kernels and a good heavy cream.
+If you can find fresh corn, by all means use it, but for most of us—and for most of the year—the best substitution is frozen sweet corn kernels and heavy cream.
 This recipe is very basic; purists might even leave out the tomatoes.
-Smoked sausage is a nice option, as are shrimp.
+Smoked sausage is a nice option, as is shrimp.

-Add bacon bits, along with 3 cups fresh corn (scrape the juice from the cob!) or a 16 oz. sack of frozen sweet corn, and a drained 14 oz. can of petite diced tomatoes.
-Mix well until heated through, then add about a half cup or so of heavy cream, reduce heat to a simmer and stir until the vegetables are coated.
+Add bacon bits, along with 3 cups fresh sweet corn (scrape the juice from the cob) or a 16 oz. sack of frozen sweet corn, and a drained 14 oz. can of petite diced tomatoes.
+Mix well until heated through, add about a half cup or so of heavy cream, reduce heat, and stir until the vegetables are coated.